 My name is Nick Hood.
 Jack of All, Master of None and perpetually frustrated by that.
 I have had the privilege of enjoying travel and adventure in my various careers, and have picked up more tricks than scars on the way.
 Born with a fast brain and a slightly faster mouth, I have on occasion had to move on but always, I hope, with sense of humour intact.

 Thanks for stopping by.

-p.s. the bridge photo?
+p.s. the doors photo?
 That was taken by my wife.
 She is a better photographer than I am.